e-p-metzner/ARTmie/joss/paper.md

 # State of the field

 Several other python libraries exist to calculate Mie scattering.
-1. PyMieScatt [@swPyMieScatt] :

-   This package provides all the functions (with similar names) as ARTmie does and inverse function which are not planned for ARTmie (at the moment).

-   PyMieScatt is written in pure Python, so ARTmie is way faster, especially for calculation of combined optical properties and those of partical size distributions.

-2. PyMieSim [@articlePyMieSim] :

-   This package is also written in C++

-3. Miepython [@swMiepython] :
+1. Miepython [@swMiepython] :

    ...

+2. PyMieScatt [@swPyMieScatt] :

+   PyMieScatt provides all the functions (with similar names) as ARTmie does.
+On top of that, this package has inverse function for retrieving the refractive index from measured Mie efficiencies, which is not planned for ARTmie (at the moment).

+   PyMieScatt is written in pure Python too, so ARTmie is way faster, especially for calculation of combined optical properties and those of partical size distributions.

+3. PyMieSim [@articlePyMieSim] :

+   Like ARTmie, PyMieSim is written in C++.
+It uses a modular approach with more flexibilities and possibilities.
+This makes it on the other hand less practical for easy Mie efficiency calculations.

+   It is also slower in calculating Mie efficiencies of coated spheres than ARTmie is.

 # Acknowledgement